Vectorly/webgl-player/README.md

 ## Theory

-To understand how the WebGL player works at a theory level, you only need to know two things:
+To understand how the WebGL player works at a theory level, you need to know:

 * How to render a bezier curve using linear algebra
-* How to render complex polygons as a series of triangles
+* How to draw arbitrary polygons as a series of triangles
+* How to construct complex shapes as a superposition of polygons and bezier curves
+* How to cancel out shape interference through bitwise inversions

 **Bezier Curves as Linear Algebra**